LaserHydra/Backpacks/README.md

     - `Allowed item short names` -- Determines which item short names are allowed in backpacks that are assigned this ruleset, **in addition** to any allowed item categories and skin IDs.
       - Item short names are evaluated with higher priority than item categories, meaning you can use this option to allow items that are in disallowed categories.
     - `Disallowed item short names` -- Determines which item short names are disallowed in backpacks that are assigned this ruleset.
-      - This option has no effect if `Allowed item categories` is blank.
+      - This option has no effect if `Allowed item categories` is blank because that means no items are allowed.
       - If an item has a disallowed short name, that item may still be allowed if it's skin ID is specified in `Allowed skin IDs`.
     - `Allowed skin IDs` -- Determines which item skin IDs are allowed in backpacks that are assigned this ruleset, **in addition** to any allowed item categories and short names.
       - Item skin IDs are evaluated with higher priority than item categories and item short names, meaning you can use this option to allow items that have disallowed categories or short names.
     - `Disallowed skin IDs` -- Determines which item skin IDs are disallowed in backpacks that are assigned this ruleset.
-      - This option has no effect if both `Allowed item categories` and `Allowed item short names` are blank.
+      - This option has no effect if both `Allowed item categories` and `Allowed item short names` are blank because that means no items are allowed.
       - If an item has a disallowed skin ID, it will not be allowed under any circumstances, even if that item has an allowed category or short name.
   - `Rulesets by permission` -- Each ruleset in this list generates a permission of the format `backpacks.restrictions.<name>`.
 Besides the `Name` option, the rest of the options are the same as for `Default ruleset`.